wso2-attic/ballerina-integrator/README.md

    $ ballerina run restful_service --config restful_service/ballerina.conf
 ```

-- Observe the tracing using Jaeger UI using the following URL
+- Use the following URL to analyze tracing using Jaeger.
 ```
    http://localhost:16686
 ```

 ### Metrics

 Metrics and alerts are built-in with Ballerina.
-We will use Prometheus as the monitoring tool.
+We will use Prometheus as the monitoring tool here.
 Follow the below steps to set up Prometheus and view metrics for the `restful_service`.

 - You can add the following configurations for metrics.
 Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under the `Observability` section.